 Where to Buy and Sell McCoy Pottery

 - Etsy: Strong for decorative and mid-century pieces aimed at interior decorators.
+Prices tend to run slightly higher than eBay.

 - Antique malls: Variable pricing, but a good source for handling pieces in person before buying.
+Booth dealers usually know McCoy well.

 - Ruby Lane: Higher-end dealer marketplace with authenticated pieces at premium prices.